 Theatre is fun, it is playful AND it can give us space to dig deep into how we relate to each other.
 I am specifically interested in pairing with educators and offering what I have collected along the way to support curious inquiry.
 This work is not about finding the answers but about what is discovered in asking the questions.
 To that end, I have partnered with a human resource consultant and created participatory workshops on active listening and emotional intelligence, a family therapist on how we can explore systems thinking in therapeutic practices, and a community college professor on how experiential learning can better equip occupational therapy assistant students in preparation for their fieldwork.

-I learn so much from everyone I have worked with: my fellow applied theatre practitioners, the educators and professionals, and most of all the participants of each and every project I have been a part of.
+I learn so much from everyone I have worked with: my fellow applied theatre practitioners, the educators and professionals, and most of all the participants of each and every project.